Charting the new physics through one-loop effects in the muon magnetic dipole moment: Contributions to for the canonical interactions

 All the scalar and vector mediated loop integrals are functions of $(m_{\mu},m_f,m_S)$ and $(m_{\mu},m_f,m_V)$, respectively.
 During our computations of $(g-2)_{\mu}$, the amplitude and tensor integrals are simplified with the help of FeynCalc \cite{Mertig:1990an, Shtabovenko:2016sxi, Shtabovenko:2020gxv}.
 The amplitude in the SM is also checked by the FeynArts \cite{Hahn:2000kx}.

-\textbf{Comments:} \textit{In Eq. \eqref{eqn:contri:structure:CP} and Eq. \eqref{eqn:contri:structure:chiral}, we parameterize general structure of the one-loop contributions for the canonical interactions defined in Eq. \eqref{eqn:int:mufM} and Eq. \eqref{eqn:int:fMQED}.
+\textbf{Comments:} In Eqs. \eqref{eqn:contri:structure:CP} and \eqref{eqn:contri:structure:chiral}, we parameterize general structure of the one-loop contributions for the canonical interactions defined in Eqs. \eqref{eqn:int:mufM} and \eqref{eqn:int:fMQED}.
 However, they can also be applied and extended for the quasi-canonical interactions mentioned in Sec. \ref{sec:sim:quasi-cano} through proper substitutions of masses, couplings, and electric charge conservation conditions.
-In Sec. \ref{sec:summary:examples}, we demonstrate some examples on deriving the MDM results.}
+In Sec. \ref{sec:summary:examples}, we demonstrate concrete examples on deriving the MDM results.